 Student Leadership, Involvement Resources & Grants

-For ideas or questions regarding leadership grants, resources, and conferences, please contact Noah Laack-Veeder, (firstname.lastname@example.org) the Leadership Development Program Assistant on the Student Activities Programming Board (SAPB).
+For ideas or questions regarding leadership grants, resources, and conferences, please contact the Student Activities Office.

 STUDENT LEADERSHIP & INVOLVEMENT GRANT